 Invariably, any time you see a perfect lawn you can be sure it's soaked with chemicals like nitrogen, phosphorus, and potassium, which are designed to kill weeds and insects, increase color, and promote growth.
 These chemicals can be purchased from a home store and applied by the owner with a backpack sprayer or a professional lawn care company might be called to their home to spray the whole thing.

 Using chemicals to obtain a perfect lawn is like making a deal with the devil.
 In exchange for a perfect lawn, these chemicals pollute groundwater and runoff, killing fish, threatening native flowers, and causing riotous weed growth around lakes and ponds.
-These chemicals also settle onto all of the items outside your Scarborough real estate, like lawn furniture and toys, seeping into skin and causing cancer and immune deficiencies in people and pets.
+These chemicals also settle onto all of the items outside, like lawn furniture and toys, seeping into skin and causing cancer and immune deficiencies in people and pets.
 For this reason many municipalities are banning lawn chemicals.

-If your lawn is in really bad shape or the Burlington home builders have reduced it to dirt during construction, you may have to transplant sod (full grown grass) onto your lawn, or if you're patient, start from seed.
+If your lawn is in really bad shape you may have to transplant sod (full grown grass) onto your lawn, or if you're patient, start from seed.
 Make sure to start out on the right foot by choosing an organic option that's not laced with pesticides and chemical fertilizers.
 Don't worry about bugs, worms, or clover.
 These are essential to a naturally healthy lawn.